Every time I leaned into authenticity, it was like the world exhaled with me & other 2024 Reflections

 Each year teaches you something new about yourself, others, and the life you’re building.
-For me, 2024 was a year of seismic shifts—both the kind that crack the foundation and the kind that build something unshakable.
+For me, 2024 was a year of seismic shifts.
+Both the kind that crack the foundation and the kind that build something unshakable.
 This year took me across continents, into life-altering ceremonies, and through deeply personal growth.
 Here are the top lessons I’ve carried into the final stretch of this year, each one deeply personal and born of experiences that have stretched me in ways I didn’t see coming.

-2. Family isn’t only by blood.
+Family isn’t only by blood.
 Friendship isn’t only by proximity.

-3. People will surprise you for better and for worse.
+People will surprise you for better and for worse.

 This year has been full of plot twists.
 Some people showed up in ways that left me speechless with gratitude, like the cohort of creatives I met in South Africa who inspired me to push my boundaries.
 Others taught me that loyalty and intentions don’t always align.
 Both types of surprises have been invaluable.
 The good ones reminded me of the beauty in humanity; the tough ones taught me discernment, boundaries, and how to keep my peace in the face of disappointment.

-4. Life is owed to no one; enjoy the little moments.
+Life is owed to no one; enjoy the little moments.

 Life is fleeting and unpredictable.
-Whether it was sharing quiet moments with my husband, experiencing the vibrancy of a Nigerian marketplace, or savoring Caribbean sunsets in Trinidad, I’ve learned to cherish the simple joys.
+Whether it was sharing quiet moments experiencing the vibrancy of a Nigerian marketplace, or savoring Caribbean sunsets in Trinidad, I’ve learned to cherish the simple joys.
 These moments aren’t fillers; they’re the essence of a life well-lived.
 Waiting for the “big” things to feel happiness is the quickest way to miss out on everything that’s already good.

-5. It will feel uncomfortable to be yourself; be yourself anyway.
+It will feel uncomfortable to be yourself; be yourself anyway.

 From stepping into design cohorts in South Africa to restructuring my family’s school in Nigeria, I’ve spent much of this year stepping into spaces where I didn’t feel “enough.”
 But every time I leaned into authenticity, it was like the world exhaled with me.
 You’re never too much or too little for the places you’re called to occupy.
 The discomfort is worth it.

-6. People aren’t used to being covered by love.
+People aren’t used to being covered by love.
 Love them anyway.

 Love, real love, is rare.
 I’ve come to see that many people aren’t accustomed to being truly seen, forgiven, or embraced without conditions.
 Covering others with love can feel like vulnerability, but it’s also transformative.
 Love stretches you, humbles you, and leaves you better than it found you—even when it’s not returned the way you hoped.

-7. A soft life is driven by purpose.
+A soft life is driven by purpose.

 A soft life isn’t about luxury, though that’s nice when it comes.
 It’s about alignment.
 This year, I’ve leaned into the idea that a life of ease comes from knowing what matters most to you and having the courage to prioritize it.
 Purpose continues to anchor me as I juggle marriage, business building, coaching, running our primary schools in Nigeria, international travel, and the possibility of moving to a new continent.
 When you’re anchored, life feels softer—even in the storms.

-8. Contentment is the goal.
+Joy is the goal.

 Joy is beautiful, but contentment is the steady state that sustains you.
 It’s waking up and knowing that what you have—and who you are—is enough.
 This year, I’ve worked to separate contentment from complacency.
 Being content doesn’t mean you’ve stopped growing; it means you’ve stopped striving for things that don’t truly matter.

-10. Your dreams are worth exploring at any age.
+Your dreams are worth exploring at any age.

 This year, I’ve given myself permission to dream again.
 I’ve learned that just because something hasn’t happened yet doesn’t mean it’s too late.
 Dreams evolve, and so do we.
 Wherever you are in life, your dreams are valid.
 They’re worth the time, the effort, and the faith it takes to bring them to life.